DylanRJohnston/dylanrjohnston.github.io/content/posts/formally-verifing-rust-opaque-types.md

 The other day I was reading [this blog post](https://varkor.github.io/blog/2018/07/03/existential-types-in-rust.html) covering existential types in Rust (also known as `impl Trait` or opaque types).
 In that blog post, the author makes the following claim.

 > We’re going to have to take a slight diversion into type theory here because it motivates a result that is perhaps intuitive.
-The following proposition holds in intuitionistic logic: ((exists x.
-P(x)) -> Q) ⇔ (forall x.
-(P(x) -> Q)), which means that according to the Curry–Howard Correspondence, it also holds when considering the proposition as a type.
+The following proposition holds in intuitionistic logic: ((∃ x.
+P(x)) → Q) ⇔ (∀ x.
+(P(x) → Q)), which means that according to the Curry–Howard Correspondence, it also holds when considering the proposition as a type.

-In particular the `((exists x.
-P(x)) -> Q) ⇔ (forall x.
-(P(x) -> Q))` caught my eye.
+In particular the `((∃ x.
+P(x)) → Q) ⇔ (∀ x.
+(P(x) → Q))` caught my eye.
 While I was working for [Originate](https://www.originate.com/) in San Francisco back in 2017 I used my 20% time project to study Benjamin C. Pierce's excellent [Software Foundations](https://softwarefoundations.cis.upenn.edu/) series which teaches how to structure and formally verify software using the Coq Proof Assistant [(yes, it's pronounced exactly how think, 🙄)](https://www.theregister.com/2021/06/15/coq_programming_language_change/).
 It completely changed the way I look at programming for the better but it's not a skill that I get to practice regularly and as you get older you have to either use it or lose it.
 So I thought I'd try my hand at seeing if I remembered enough of Coq to be able to prove the above statement.

 # Trait Dispatch in Rust